nh-777/chaostoolkit-tutorials/02-chaos-engineering-experiments-with-chaostoolkit/service-down-not-visible-to-users/improve-system.md

 `kubectl delete deployment my-consumer-app my-provider-app`{{execute}}

-***NOTE*** **You might get a message saying that teh my-provider-app is already not deployed.
+***NOTE*** **You might get a message saying that the my-provider-app is already not deployed.
 That's because your chaos experiment removed it!
 That's fine, the main thing is to delete the deployment for the my-consumer-app anyway so that you can deploy the version with a circuit breaker.**

 With the existing deployments removed, you can now deploy the fixed versions of the services using the following commands: